Montana Consumer Data Privacy Act

 - Genetic or biometric data processed for identification purposes.

-Where a controller processes de-identified data, MCPDA requires it to take reasonable measures to ensure the data cannot be associated with an individual; publicly commit to maintaining such data without an attempt to re-identify it; and contractually obligate any recipients of the data to comply with MCPDA.
+Where a controller processes de-identified data, MTCPDA requires it to take reasonable measures to ensure the data cannot be associated with an individual; publicly commit to maintaining such data without an attempt to re-identify it; and contractually obligate any recipients of the data to comply with MTCPDA.

 In a word: YES!